Shuugo/monstercat-obs-connector/README.md

 * Configure the password in OBS "Tools > WebSockets Server Plugin".

 ![](img/websocket-server-settings.png)

 * Add a Source to your scene of Type "Text (FreeType 2)" (Make sure you note the name of your source for the configuration of the connector).

 ![](img/add-source.png)

-* Position it where you want it, and add a Filter with type "Scroll"
+* Position it where you want it, and add a Filter with type "Scroll", and give it some horizontal movement.

 ### Browser Setup